Poetry about cricket: Verses and songs

 At Lord's in 1950, the West Indies defeated England in England for the first time.
 Egbert Moore, who sang under the pseudonym Lord Beginner, popularized the most famous of cricketing calypsos to celebrate the occasion.
 He was accompanied by Calypso Rhythm Kings, "supervision" by Denis Preston.
 It was recorded on the Melodisc (1133) label (MEL 20).
 The song was originally composed by Lord Kitchener.
 "The Victory Calypso" also immortalised the spin bowling pair of Sonny Ramadhin and Alf Valentine.
 Lord Kitchener also wrote "The Ashes" about Australia vs MCC 1954-55.

 Lord Relator (born Willard Harris) wrote the "Gavaskar Calypso" to celebrate Gavaskar's first Test series, in West Indies in 1970–71.
 This was voted at No. 68 at a "Calypso of the Century" poll (although "Victory Calypso" did not feature in the list).

 "Dreadlock Holiday" is probably the most well-known pop song to mention cricket.
 10cc's hit single reached number 1 in the UK in 1978.
 However, the song has only a tenuous connection with cricket, mentioning it in the chorus: "I don't like cricket, oh no, I love it".
 The group The Duckworth Lewis Method have released two concept albums about cricket, entitled The Duckworth Lewis Method and Sticky Wickets.
+Paul Kelly penned "Bradman" in Australia.

+In New Zealand the prolific songwriter Jim Tocker published Songs of a Cricketer in 1999.
+Tim Finn and the Record Partnership released a single through Epic "Runs in the Family" for the NZ Cricket Council Centenary in 1995.